arcusmaximus/IdaListSorter/README.md

 * Names tab
 * Ctrl-L popups for jumping to names, structures and enums
 * T popup for defining a structure offset operand (both simple and extended version; the extended version is originally not sortable at all, but now is.)
+* Alt-Y popup for selecting a union member.

 To use, simply extract glu32.dll into your IDA folder (the one containing ida64.exe).
 It would've been nicer to make this into a plugin, of course, but I didn't want to set up and learn the SDK just for this tiny project.